 Web Sites Associated with Locations

-Websites might be associated with specific locations through a number of means.
+Websites might be associated with specific locations through many means.
 One might be that a location may be contained within the content of the site.
 The site might be specifically about a location, or contain an address and other contact information.
 Or a site might contain pages that are specifically about business listings that include location information for businesses listed.

 Other indications that might be used to associate a web page or site with specific locations can include a country code top-level domain being used, such as “http://www.example.co.uk,” or an IP address that might indicate the site being located in a specific area.
 The user traffic to a site, such as the click records, might also be used to associate one or more locations with its pages.